css-materials/course-site/content/homework/text-analysis/index.md

 # Overview

-Due by 11:59pm on November 22nd.
+**Due by 11:59 pm on Tuesday, December 6th.**

+The goal of this assignment is to practice the fundamentals of text analysis in R tidyverse.

-# Accessing the `hw10` repository
+# Accessing the `hw08` repository

-Go [here](https://github.coecis.cornell.edu/cis-fa22) and find your copy of the `hw10` repository.
-It follows the naming convention `hw10-<USERNAME>`.
-Clone the repository to your computer.
+* Go [at this link](ADD LINK) to accept and create your private `hw8` repository on GitHub.
+Your repository will be built in a few seconds.
+It follows the naming convention `hw8-<USERNAME>`
+* Once your repository has been created, click on the link you see, which will take you to your repository.
+* Finally, clone the repository to your computer (or R workbench) following the process below.

+Notice the repo you clone for this assignment is empty: **add your data and code, and push them to your GitHub repo**.

+# Cloning your `hw08` repository

+After you have accessed the `hw8` repository (see above), follow the [same steps you completed for `hw1`](/homework/edit-readme/) to clone the repository.

+# General workflow

+Your general workflow will be as follows:

+* Accept the repo and clone it (see above)
+* Make changes locally to the files in RStudio
+* Save your changes
+* Stage-Commit-Push: stage and commit your changes to your local Git repo; then push them online to GitHub.
+You can complete these steps using the Git GUI integrated into RStudio.
+DO not directly modify your online GitHub repo (if you do so, remember to pull first); instead, modify your local Git repo, then stage-commit-push your changes up to your online GitHub repo.

-# Your mission
+# Assignment description

-Perform text analysis.

-## Okay, I need more information

-Perform sentiment analysis, classification, or topic modeling using text analysis methods as demonstrated in class and in the readings.
+**Goal:** practice the fundamentals of text analysis in R (import and pre-process data, perform exploratory analyses, and perform sentiment analysis OR topic modeling).

+**Instructions:**
+* Select a corpus (see below for suggestions) and import it

+* Clean and pre-process your corpus.
+Apply the following as necessary for your project: tokenize the text, convert it to lower case, remove or replace unwanted tokens, remove stop words (standard and/or domain-specific), apply stemming or lemmatization.
+Use regular expressions when necessary.

+* Perform exploratory analyses.
+This can include a count of n-grams, a plot of standard word frequencies, tf-idf, and/or other topics covered in class and/or the assigned readings (see “Text Mining with R” Chapters 1, 3, 4):
+    * Explain the analyses you perform and what constitutes your unit of analysis (e.g., what makes a document in your corpus).
+Briefly explain the techniques you use
+    * Produce at least two visualizations, or one visualization and one descriptive table
+    * Interpret the results

+* Perform sentiment analysis OR topic modeling (see “Text Mining with R” Chapters 2 and 6 and lectures):
+  * Include an explanation of the method you choose, including its pros and cons.
+This does not have to be an in-depth theoretical or mathematical explanation, think about it as an overview of the method that you would provide to someone that knows nothing about it; use your own words, but make sure to refer to the assigned readings (for instance Blei et al. article for topic modeling) and, if you use them, cite additional references
+  * Explain step-by-step what you do (for example for topic modeling: data preparation, document-term matrix, criteria used to select the number of topics, etc.)
+  * Produce at least one visualization
+  * Interpret the results

+**Examples tofollow:**
+* Book [Text Mining with R](https://www.tidytextmining.com/index.html), especially the assigned Chapters; among the case studies, I recommend Chapter 9
+* In-class materials

+**How much do you need to do?**

+Your main tasks are to: import and pre-process the data, analyze them for general exploratory analysis, and then apply sentiment analysis OR topic modeling (do not do both, just pick one).
+Use the class materials and the book [Tidy Text Mining with R](http://tidytextmining.com/) as templates to perform this type of analysis.
+You can apply the templates to a novel corpus and buld on the provided code.
+You are also welcome to use one of the provided examples as your data source, as long as you substantially expand on the provided code.
+In all circumstances, *make sure to quote your resources* (assigned readings, as well as additional online tutorials or resources you might rely on).

-## Okay, I need some data sources
+# Suggested data sources

-{{% callout note %}}

-Some suggested text data you could use include:

-* `gutenbergr`
+You can use **any source of textual data.** If you are not sure, here are some suggested texts you could use:

+* `gutenbergr` (see also Chapter 1 of the assigned readings on this)
 * [Congressional Record for the 43rd-114th Congresses: Parsed Speeches and Phrase Counts](https://data.stanford.edu/congress_text)
 * [Data for Everyone](https://www.figure-eight.com/data-for-everyone/) - a bunch of open-source data sets.
 Some contain text data, such as **New England Patriots Deflategate sentiment**.
 * [Hate speech samples](https://github.com/t-davidson/hate-speech-and-offensive-language)
 * [Last statements by Texas death row inmates](https://www.kaggle.com/mykhe1097/last-words-of-death-row-inmates)
 * [Movie Review Data](http://www.cs.cornell.edu/people/pabo/movie-review-data/) - good for sentiment analysis
 * [The musiXmatch Dataset](http://millionsongdataset.com/musixmatch/)
-* Scrape tweets using `rtweet` (you know how to use the API now, right?)
 * [State of the Union speeches](http://www.presidency.ucsb.edu/sou.php)
     * [`sotu`](https://github.com/statsmaths/sotu) - R package with all State of the Union speeches through 2016.
 Easier starting point.
 * [Something from here](https://docs.google.com/spreadsheets/d/1I7cvuCBQxosQK2evTcdL3qtglaEPc0WFEs6rZMx-xiE/edit#gid=0) (h/t Chris Bail)

-{{% /callout %}}

-## How much do I really need to do?

-Analyze the text for sentiment OR topic.
-Or build a statistical learning model using text features to predict some outcome of interest.
-You don't have to do all these things, just pick one.
-The lecture notes and [Tidy Text Mining with R](http://tidytextmining.com/) are good starting points for templates to perform this type of analysis, but feel free to **expand beyond these examples**.
+* Examples provided in the readings and lectures materials

 # Submit the assignment

-Your assignment should be submitted as an Quarto document using the `gfm` (GitHub Flavored Markdown) format.
-Whatever is necessary to show your code and present your results.
-Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
+Your GitHub repo should include everything you have used to produce your analyses (R scripts and/or R Markdown documents, original textual data, etc., unless they are too large to be uploaded on GitHub -- see HW6 for details).
+Make sure to stage-commit-push your original `.Rmd` file and its `.md` (e.g., `github_document`)

+In your `README.md`:
+* explain the purpose of the repository
+* include an explanation of what your code does and how to use it, and list all libraries required to reproduce your analyses
+* include a description of the textual data
+* provide any other relevant information that the user needs to know in order to use your repo and replicate your results
+* quote all resources you consulted to complete the assignment
+* provide 1-2 paragraphs of reflections on what was hard/easy about this homework, what was enjoyable, problems you solved and how you solved them, helpful resources, etc. + list any collaborators and their role

+To submit the assignment, push to your repository the last version of your assignment before the deadline.
+Then copy your repository URL (e.g., `https://github.com/css-fall22/hw8-brinasab`) and submit it to Canvas under HW08 before the deadline.

 # Rubric

-Needs improvement: Cannot get code to run or is poorly documented.
-Severe misinterpretations of the results.
-No effort is made to pre-process the text for analysis.[^justification]
+Needs improvement: Not all elements listed in the instructions are addressed.
+Code does not run and/or has bugs.
+Code is short/elementary and poorly documented.
+No clear effort is made to pre-process the text for analysis, or no justification is provided for keeping content such as numbers, stopwords, etc. Results are poorly interpreted or misinterpreted.
+Visualizations do not include any element more than the basics.
+There is little attention to reproducibility issues and little consistency in the code's style.

 Satisfactory: Solid effort.
 Hits all the elements.
-No clear mistakes.
+Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).
-Nothing spectacular, either bad or good.

-Excellent: Interpretation is clear and in-depth.
-Accurately interprets the results, with appropriate caveats for what the technique can and cannot do.
-Code is reproducible (i.e. if analyzing tweets, you have stored a copy in a local file so I can exactly reproduce your results as well as run it on a new sample of tweets).
-Uses a sentiment analysis or topic model approach not directly covered in class.
+Excellent: Displays in-depth understanding of course materials, including data analysis and coding skills.
+Code to process and analyze the data is complex/refined.
+Visualizations are excellent.
+Explanation of the chosen technique is accurate with an assessment of the appropriate caveats for what the technique can and cannot do.
+Interpretation of the results is clear and in-depth and shows engagement with the content of the textual data.
+Code is reproducible.
+Uses a sentiment analysis or topic model approach not directly covered in class and/or considerably expands on the provided examples.

-[^justification]: Or you provide no justification for keeping content such as numbers, stop words, etc.